 Microsoft Word is the industry-standard word processor — for better or worse.
 When you ask the average person what they think of when you say word processing, a majority will say MS Word.

 What software do most writers use?
-Most writers probably use MS Word because it is the gold standard of word processors, even if it shouldn’t be.
+Most writers probably use MS Word because it is the gold standard of word processors, even if it shouldn’t be (yep, I said it).

 The famous DOC and DOCX file formats come from Microsoft’s ubiquitous software.
 Many publishers ask for manuscripts to be submitted in DOC or DOCX files, and nothing else.
 (It’s easy to convert another file format into DOC or DOCX.)